bblhd/crwm/README.md

 the rows and columns according to their weight, where a row or column with more weight gets more real estate allocated to it.

-### Keybindings
+### Hotkeys
-The default keybindings for crwmkeys are pretty simple.
+The default hotkeys for crwmkeys are pretty simple.
 The default modifier key is windows/command key.

 | Keys | Action |